 Dive with pelagic thresher sharks in Malapascua, Cebu.
 Find out how to get to Monad Shoal to swim with them and learn the local community rules on scuba diving practices in the area in this article.

-The island of Malapascua, one of the best diving sites in the Philippines, sits 6km off the north of Cebu Island.
+The island of Malapascua, one of the best diving sites in the Philippines and top Visayas tourist spots, sits 6km off the north of Cebu Island.
 Malapascua is synonymous with pelagic thresher sharks diving Cebu tours since it's known to be where you have the chance to meet them all year round, on almost a guaranteed basis.

 Cebu's Malapascua got its name from Spaniards who landed on it back in the 16th century during a stormy Easter Sunday.
 To describe their mishap, they called the island Mala-Pascua which meant bad Easter.
 Back then, its residents primarily lived on fishing which were mostly sold to Cebu.